microsoft/rats/docs/user_documentation/tutorial_beginners.md

 This is the resulting pipeline we want to build:
 ![Standardized Logistic Regrssion](figures/standardized_lr.png)

-We start by writing the necessary *processors*, which declare inputs and outputs.
+We start by writing the necessary *processor* classes, which declare inputs and outputs.
 Note that *processors* can depend on parameters both on the `__init__` and `process` methods, as shown below.